The Self Sufficiency Lifestyle

 Self sufficiency – providing much of your own needs – is an important strategy to achieve this.

 It is sobering to realize that self sufficiency and sustainable living are necessities of life for 80% of the world’s people.
 By comparison even the poorest of us in western societies would be considered very wealthy indeed.
+And our ecological footprint (impact on the planet) is 8 to 12 times that of people in developing nations.

 But are we any happier?